Third-Party Tested ≥98% HPLC Purity — USA Shipped

 What is Cagrilintide and how does it work?

 Cagrilintide is a long-acting synthetic analogue of amylin, a hormone co-secreted with insulin from pancreatic beta cells.
 It binds to amylin receptors (AMY1 and AMY3), which in preclinical models has been observed to influence satiety signaling, gastric emptying rate, and post-meal glucagon secretion.
-Its acylated fatty acid modification extends its half-life, enabling less frequent dosing in research protocols.
+Its acylated fatty acid modification extends its half-life, enabling less frequent in research studies.

 What research has been done on Cagrilintide?